firasuke/awesome/README.md

 * [Crux Linux](https://crux.nu): A lightweight Linux distribution for the x86-64 architecture targeted at experienced Linux users

+* [Cucumber Linux](https://cucumberlinux.com/): An independent distribution that is usable as an every day, general purpose operating system and aims to tdo this in as minimalistic a way as possible and in a way that follows the Unix Philosophy

 * [Docker Linux From Scratch (DLFS)](https://github.com/reinterpretcat/lfs):
 Docker configuration for building Linux From Scratch system